EntitledStudio/Entitled_Studio/README.md

-# Welcome to Dziq Digital
+# Welcome to Entitled Studio

 We Deliver Only High Quality Games

+Our Gamejolt

 # Games